skushagra/nlpflow/README.md

 ---

-**Made with ❤️ by the nlp-tk team**
+**Made with ❤️ by the nlpflow team**

-For questions, feedback, or support, please [open an issue](https://github.com/skushagra/nlp-tk/issues) or join our [community discussions](https://github.com/skushagra/nlp-tk/discussions).
+For questions, feedback, or support, please [open an issue](https://github.com/skushagra/nlpflow/issues) or join our [community discussions](https://github.com/skushagra/nlpflow/discussions).